sartain/reactive-example/slides.md

 # Example

-## Live Score Update Application
+## Score Update Application

 - Local Sunday League

-  - Results are added to a database after the final score is confirmed
+  - Games are scored by the referee and handed in to league official after the game
-  - Results can be added hours after a game
+  - After all games are played, the league official adds the results to the system
-  - Hundreds of people are interested in the results in the hours or days after
+  - Hundreds of people are interested in the results

-- Premier League
+- Professional League

-  - Goals are added to a database as soon as they happen
+  - Game events are scored throughout the game
-  - In-depth statistics are added to a database every minute during the 90 minute game
+  - During the game, score updates and events are added to the system
   - Millions of people are interested in the game events as soon as they happen

 ---

-# Spring MVC Example
+# Spring MVC Service Example

 ```java
     public List<Score> getSundayLeagueScores() {